How to Colorize a Black and White Photo in Photoshop

-Step 1: Opening Your B&W Image in Photoshop
+Step 1: Open your B&W Image in Photoshop

 Your screen should appear something like this:

-Step 2: Copying the Layer of the Original Photo
+Step 2: Copy the Layer of the Original Photo

 Now that our image is in the Photoshop workspace, we can start on the main process.